Political dialogue and knowledge management on low emission strategies in the MENA region

 State of implementation/results

-- Project contributes to the expansion of LCDS and the expansion of RE in the MENA region.
+- Project contributes to the concretization of long-term low emission and adaptation strategies as well as to the expansion of renewable energies and increase of energy efficiency in the MENA region

-- project contributes significantly to IKI knowledge management in the MENA region.
-Has great networking potential for BMUB, BMZ and BMWi projects in the MENA region.
+- Project makes an important contribution to IKI knowledge management in the MENA region.
+It offers networking potential for BMU, BMZ and BMWi projects in the MENA region

-- Supporting the Energy Department of the League of Arab States (LAS) in implementing the Pan Arab Sustainable Energy Strategy and in developing national action plans and annual reports on the expansion of renewable energies and energy efficiency measures.
+- The Energy Department of the Arab League (LAS) is supported in the implementation of the Pan Arab Sustainable Energy Strategy as well as in the preparation of National Action Plans and Annual Reports on the expansion of renewable energies and energy efficiency

 - A transregional platform on large solar power plants has been organizing knowledge exchange on the application of solar technologies since 2015

 - In a Green Banking Training, more than 120 participants from the banking sector in Morocco, Jordan, Tunisia and Egypt were able to improve their knowledge on financing renewable energy and energy efficiency.